 Cash transfers have been extensively studied.
 The Overseas Development Institute in the U.K. analyzed 165 studies of such programs in 30 countries.
 In Cash transfers: What does the evidence say? it found broadly positive outcomes and no evidence that transfer programs made adults less likely to work.
 In general, they reduced child labor and sometimes increased adult productivity.

 Bribery by the aid industry gets far too little attention.
-One exception is an editorial in Tropical Medicine and International Health, “Per diems undermine health interventions, systems and research in Africa: burying our heads in the sand,” in which Valery Riddle attempts “to bring to light this phenomenon, known to all but seldom mentioned and little studied,” which the per-diems paid by aid agencies to local civil servants has warped the entire concept of government service.
+One exception is an editorial in Tropical Medicine and International Health, “Per diems undermine health interventions, systems and research in Africa: Burying our heads in the sand,” in which Valery Riddle attempts “to bring to light this phenomenon, known to all but seldom mentioned and little studied,” through which the per-diems paid by aid agencies to local civil servants have warped the entire concept of government service.